Detuning-symmetric laser cooling of many mechanical modes with a photothermally modified cavity

 The mirrors nominally comprise a 16-bilayer Bragg-stack -- each bilayer having a quarter-wavelength layer of SiO$_2$ (267 nm) and Ta$_2$O$_5$ (188 nm).
 Four bilayers are then removed from each \cite{Bernard2020Nov} to reduce the cavity finesse from their as-coated value $10^5$, leaving a nearly unetched Ta$_2$O$_5$ layer at the surface.
 Light circulating in the cavity applies radiation pressure over a $10$-$\upmu$m-diameter spot near the center of the membrane.

-Figure~\ref{fig1}(b) shows two mechanical noise spectra recorded by the readout beam.
-The black spectrum is taken while the control beam is blue-detuned to $\bar{\Delta} = \kappa / \sqrt{12}$, that is, where the optical spring is strongest.
-The pink spectrum is recorded at $\bar{\Delta }=3\kappa$ where the optical spring is reduced by a factor of $\sim$70 and the magnitude of the radiation-pressure damping (photothermal servo damping) is reduced by a factor of $\gtrsim$2000 ($\gtrsim$5000).
+Figure~\ref{fig2}(b) shows two mechanical noise spectra recorded by the readout beam.
+The black spectrum is taken while the control beam is blue-detuned to $\bar{\Delta} = \kappa / \sqrt{12}$, i.e., where the optical spring is strongest and we expect large damping.
+The pink spectrum is recorded so far detuned ($\bar{\Delta }=3\kappa$) that the optical spring is reduced by a factor of $\sim$70 and the radiation-pressure (photothermal servo) damping by a factor $\gtrsim$2000 ($\gtrsim$5000).
+This approach allows us to closely approximate ``turning off'' the optomechanics without sacrificing the robust, consistent lock achieved with the (low-noise) control beam.
 Importantly, in the high-backaction measurement, all prominent peaks -- corresponding to the low mass, high quality factor membrane modes -- are suppressed: a first hallmark of broadband damping.

-Figure~\ref{fig1}(c) shows the cumulative variance of the spectra in (b).
+Figure~\ref{fig2}(c) shows the cumulative variance of the spectra in (b).
 The low-backaction curve (pink) exhibits pronounced steps at each membrane mode frequency.
 These are reduced at every step when the backaction is high (black), such that the variance from all modes (rightmost value) is suppressed by a factor of 13 over the full bandwidth.
-The blue bars show the ratio of integrated variances for the high and low backaction spectra coarsely binned by frequency.
+The blue bars show the ratio of integrated variances of the two spectra (including all modes) coarsely binned by frequency.
 In all bins, the remaining variance is more than a factor of 10 smaller.
 However, some of this suppression is known to arise from the increased stiffness and inertial mass of each mode as it is pinned under the optical spring \cite{Clark2024Nov}.
 To estimate this effect, the gray bins show a COMSOL simulation assuming $\Gamma_G=\Gamma_\mathcal{T}=0$ to provide an estimate of the suppressed variance expected \textit{exclusively} from mass and frequency changes.
-In all cases, the observed variance is reduced by more than this.
+In all cases, the observed variance is reduced by more than this, indicating broadband damping.